ibm-cloud-docs/discovery-data/entity-extractor.md

 ## Exporting the entity extractor
 {: #entity-extractor-export}

-From installed deployments, the export capability was added with the 4.6.2 release.
+For installed deployments, the export capability was added with the 4.6.2 release.
 {: note}

+An entity extractor model that you create and deploy in one project is available as an enrichment that can be added to any project in the same service instance.

-You can export an entity extractor so that you can use it in a project from another service instance.
+If you want to use the entity extractor model in a project from another service instance, you can export the entity extractor.
 To use it elsewhere, follow the steps to create a machine learning model from [Machine learning models](/docs/discovery-data?topic=discovery-data-domain-ml).
 You cannot continue to edit an entity extractor that you import into another project.

 The entity extractor that you want to export must be fully trained.

 To export an entity extractor, complete the following steps:

 1. Open the project with the entity extractor that you want to export.
-1. Click **Improve and customize** from the navigation panel.
-1. Expand *Teach domain concepts*, and then click **Extract entities**.
+1. From the *Improvement tools* panel of the *Improve and customize* page, expand *Teach domain concepts*, and then click **Extract entities**.
 1. From the *Entity extractors* list, find the entity extractor that you want to export.
 1. Click the *Actions* icon for your extractor, and then choose **Download model** to save the model to your system.